GoogleChrome/developer.chrome.com/site/en/blog/devtools-better-angular-debugging/index.md

 Using Angular as a test pilot to verify our work has been a wonderful experience.
 We would love to hear from framework developers and [provide us feedback on these extension points](https://goo.gle/call-stacks-feedback).

-There are more areas that we would like to explore, in particular how to improve the profiling experience in DevTools.
+There are more areas that we would like to explore.
+In particular, how to improve the profiling experience in DevTools.